 How much does the program cost?

-There is a $20 application fee due upon acceptance into the program.
+There is an application fee due upon acceptance into the program (Summer 2015 – $20; Effective immediately Fall 2015 – $25).
 Funding is available for support services, books, tuition and fees.

 This program is proudly supported by the United Way of the Coastal Empire